anmolkr186/ElectionDB/README.md

 Quit the server with CTRL-BREAK.
 ```

-- Click on the address which is highlighted bold.
+- Open the localhost link.
 The project would then open in the browser.

 ## Bonus Implementation
 We have created a virtual election which allows us to estimate the election result before the actual result.
 A user logs in to our site and chooses the candidate, once he is done he is not allowed to vote again.
 This way we create a table with the voter details and his vote and after some specific time, we declare the estimated results to our users.